 There are few things in this world that are as inspiring and motivating as travel.
 Getting outside of your comfort zone and exploring different landscapes and cultures can be a truly amazing growth experience.
 Having gotten to personally experience different parts of this world, I feel like I have a far deeper appreciation for this planet and the different cultures and customs of the people who inhabit it.
 I have been bitten by the travel bug, and now all I want to do is explore the rest of the world.
-Here are some of the places I am most anxious to see.
+Here are some of the places on my 2019 travel bucket list.

 The land down under is a destination that I have always been intrigued to visit.
 With absolutely beautiful beaches and coastlines, Australia is among the most beautiful places in the world.
 This is a destination that I hope to cross off the bucket list this year after I make a trip to Australia this fall.
 I am beyond excited to be able to share my experiences on that trip with you.